BRANDING

 Balancing feature richness with simplicity

-Ensuring accessibility across diverse user groups
+Ensuring accessibility across diverse users

 Maintaining performance with complex interactions